 Why it matters

-• Surge in Google searches linking Trump to 'Hitler' and 'Nazi' raises alarms about political rhetoric and potential violence.
+• Surge in Google searches linking Trump to terms like 'Hitler' and 'Nazi' raises alarms about political rhetoric and its potential to incite violence.

 What’s next

-• Calls for political leaders to moderate their language to prevent further violence and division.
+• Calls for political leaders to moderate their rhetoric to prevent further violence and promote civil discourse.